amukherjee90/amukherjee90.github.io/index.md

 <div style="flex: 1;">
 I am a computational scientist with a background in multiphase flow modeling, numerical solver development, and high-performance computing.
 My work focuses on bridging physics-based modeling with efficient simulation tools and exploring hybrid physics–machine learning approaches.
+  I am a computational scientist with a background in multiphase flow modeling, numerical solver development, and high-performance computing.
+My work focuses on bridging physics-based modeling with efficient simulation tools and exploring hybrid physics–machine learning approaches.
+  I am a computational scientist with a background in multiphase flow modeling, numerical solver development, and high-performance computing.
+My work focuses on bridging physics-based modeling with efficient simulation tools and exploring hybrid physics–machine learning approaches.
 </div>

 <div style="flex: 1;">